Joining NUAST16 in Year 12

 The EPQ is highly valued by both employers and higher education institutions.
 It demonstrates your ability to manage your own learning effectively.
 Not only can it can give you a competitive edge in making applications to employment or higher education, you will also deepen your understanding in an area that really interests you, since you choose your topic.

-Life after NUAST
+Life after NUAST16

 The majority of our students are expected to progress onto higher education or a higher level apprenticeship.
 All students will be provided with information and guidance enabling them to make a well-informed choice as to their chosen pathway.